-The Debtor is relying on section 3(a)(9) of the Securities Act of 1933, as amended (the "Securities Act"), and similar state securities laws (the "Blue Sky Laws"), as well as, to the extent applicable, the exemption from the Securities Act and equivalent state law registration requirements provided by Bankruptcy Code section 1145(a)(1), to exempt from registration under the Securities Act and the Blue Sky Laws the offer of New Common Stock, the Subordinated Notes Warrants and the General Unsecured Warrants in connection with the Plan.
+The Debtor is relying on section 3(a)(9) of the Securities Act of 1933, as amended (the "Securities Act"), and similar state securities laws (the "Blue Sky Laws"), as well as, to the extent applicable, the exemption from the Securities Act and equivalent state law registration requirements provided by Bankruptcy Code section 1145(a)(1), to exempt from registration under the Securities Act and the Blue Sky Laws the offer of New Common Stock and Warrants in connection with the Plan.

-E. The Confirmation Hearing
+D. The Confirmation Hearing